A survey in 1592 refers to Laugharne Ferry, but there may have been a ferry since time immemorial.

 Ferry House was demolished illegally c.2000 and has remained an eyesore ever since.
 The company that owns the chalet park on the hill wanted to build a breath-taking structure that looked like books on a shelf which would then mirror the water.
 Sadly, the application was turned down.

 The Roberts family lived here for decades.
 There were three brothers: Jack the eldest who rowed the boat and stayed at home; Na, a gardener and labourer who tended fishing nets; and Dai, a friendly chap, who went round Laugharne and St. Clears with homemade wicker panniers of fish.
 The pic is of Jack carrying a youthful Dylan Thomas, with the Boathouse in the background, and the pic below is from 1935.

-There was also a crippled sister Bella, and her 'deaf and dumb' son, Booda.
+There was also a disabled sister called Bella and her 'deaf and dumb' son, Booda.
 He was a well-known figure around Laugharne and became a friend of the Thomases.
-In 1953 he was accused of murder.
-Sadly, after being acquitted there was no-one left to look after him and he died in a home.
-Kitty John, now 74 and a relative, remembers that her father did the Roberts' books as they couldn't read or write - 'Every Sunday we'd go to Ferry House.
+In 1953 he was accused of murder (see 3 Clifton St).
+Kitty John, who is mentioned elsewhere, and was a relative, remembers that her father did the Roberts' books as they couldn't read or write - 'Every Sunday we'd go to Ferry House.
 I wouldn't let my dad go alone coz of the dark!
 One lamp; Bella in bed; all the men smoking pipes.'

-copyright © 2020 Laugharne Lines
+copyright © 2021 Laugharne Lines

 all rights reserved